Category Archives: Alfred Hitchcock

 Grade: A-

-The Lady Vanishes (1938) is a film directed by Alfred Hitchcock that I’m embarrassed to admit that I’ve only seen once.
-Nonetheless, it resonated well with me after that sole viewing and its influence is palpable.
+The Lady Vanishes (1938) is a film directed by Alfred Hitchcock that I’m embarrassed to admit I’ve only seen once.
+Nonetheless, it resonated well with me after that sole viewing, and its influence is palpable.

-The Lady Vanishes followed three rather unsuccessful efforts by Hitchcock, whose success assured his new film career in America was a go.
+The Lady Vanishes followed three relatively unsuccessful efforts by Hitchcock, whose success assured his new film career in America was a go.

-The film is not as brilliant as the others mentioned but is pretty damned close.
-It serves as a blueprint for other Hitchcock films to come.
+The film is not as brilliant as the others, but pretty close.
+It serves as a blueprint for future Hitchcock films.

-So, The Lady Vanishes is to be celebrated for its influence but also holds up well on its own two feet.
+So, The Lady Vanishes is to be celebrated for its influence, but it also stands up well on its own.

-On a train headed for England, a group of travelers is delayed by a dangerous avalanche.
-Forced into a hotel in the lush European country, beautiful young Iris Henderson (Margaret Lockwood) befriends an elderly woman named Miss Froy (Dame May Whitty).
+A dangerous avalanche delays a group of travelers on a train to England.
+Forced into a hotel in the lush European country, beautiful young Iris Henderson (Margaret Lockwood) befriends an older woman named Miss Froy (Dame May Whitty).

-When the train resumes travel, Iris suffers a bout of unconsciousness after being hit by a potted plant and wakes to find the old woman has mysteriously disappeared.
-The other passengers vehemently deny that Miss Froy ever existed causing Iris to wonder if she has lost her marbles.
+When the train resumes travel, Iris is unconscious after being hit by a potted plant and wakes to find the older woman has mysteriously disappeared.
+The other passengers vehemently deny that Miss Froy ever existed, causing Iris to wonder if she has lost her marbles.

-Iris determinedly begins to investigate the matter with the help of another traveler, Gilbert, (Michael Redgrave) as the pair begins to search the train to uncover clues.
-Naturally, the pair fall in love.
+Iris determinedly begins investigating the matter with the help of another traveler, Gilbert (Michael Redgrave).
+The pair searches the train for clues and naturally falls in love.

-They uncover a mystery, political intrigue, and a who’s who of peculiar characters with secrets to keep hidden.
+They uncover a mystery, political intrigue, and peculiar characters with secrets to keep hidden.

 Lockwood and Redgrave have fantastic chemistry.
-It’s no secret that Hitchcock intends to bring them together even though Iris is to be married when she returns home.
-Both Lockwood and Redgrave are easy on the eyes which helps make them rootable.
+It’s no secret that Hitchcock intends to bring them together even though Iris is to marry when she returns home.
+Lockwood and Redgrave are easy on the eyes, which helps make them believable.

-The pacing of The Lady Vanishes is very good but nowhere as astounding as the sequence of events in North by Northwest, the film it most resembles.
-That’s why the rough cut analogy springs to mind- the film is a perfect warmup act to the 1959 masterpiece.
+The pacing of The Lady Vanishes is perfect, but nowhere as astounding as the sequence of events in North by Northwest, which is the film it most resembles.
+That’s why the rough-cut analogy springs to mind—the film is a perfect warm-up act for the 1959 masterpiece.

 From an LGBTQ+ perspective, my money is on the characters of Charters and Caldicott.
-Ferocious cricket enthusiasts, whose only initial concern is to get back to England to see the last days of a Test match.
+Ferocious cricket enthusiasts whose only initial concern is returning to England to see the last days of a Test match.
 The ‘friends’ proved so popular with audiences that they returned to the film Night Train to Munich 1940, also starring Lockwood.

-Needless to say, the revelations at the end of The Lady Vanishes surprise and satisfy with political, and espionage overtones.
-Frequently, there is a McGuffin or a who cares about the plot element in Hitchcock films.
+The revelations at the end of The Lady Vanishes surprise and satisfy, with political and espionage overtones.
+Frequently, in Hitchcock films, there is a McGuffin or someone who cares about the plot element.

-Providing strong character and stiff upper-lip British humor The Lady Vanishes (1938) is a terrific effort and is the most fun to watch to point out the many elements that make up the Hitchcock masterpieces.
+The Lady Vanishes (1938) is a terrific effort that provides strong character and stiff-upper-lip British humor.
+It is also the most fun to watch, highlighting the many elements that makeup Hitchcock’s masterpieces.

 The 39 Steps-1935